l-ion06/l-ion06/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 <p align="justify">
-welcome to my GitHub Page.
-I am Reza Shakeri and now Computer engineering student, I learn new things about programming and teach these things to others, I have been programming for almost more than 10 years and worked with many languages and technologies.
+Welcome to my GitHub Page!
+I'm LEE GEONHUI.
+I learn new things about programming and teach these things to others, I have been programming for almost more than 10 years and worked with many languages and technologies.
 Also, inside Instagram, I have a media called <a href="https://www.instagram.com/barnamenevisiinsta">Barnamenevisinsta</a> that shares everything I learn about programming.
 </p>

 ## My favorite tools and technologies ⚙️